MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-transfer-order-from-warehouse-app.md

 1. Enable **Batch processing** under the **Run in background** section.
 1. Select **Recurrence** and setup the batch job to process based on interval needed for your business.
 1. Select **OK** to return to the main dialog.
-1. Select **OK** in the main dialog to get the batch job added to the batch queue.
+1. Select **OK** in the main dialog to have the batch job added to the batch queue.

 ### Setup the Process outbound shipment batch job